-Van Jefferson, WR LAR: Between Robert Woods being lost for the season and Matthew Stafford playing better, Jefferson’s production ceiling has risen over the last few weeks.
+Van Jefferson: Between Robert Woods being lost for the season and Matthew Stafford playing better, Jefferson’s production ceiling has risen over the last few weeks.
 Jefferson commands the second most targets on the team.
-He’s received at least 21 percent of the Rams targets over his last two matchups.
+He’s received at least 21 percent of the Rams targets over his last 2 matchups.
 Jefferson has received no fewer than six targets since week seven.
 He hit double figures in PPR in four of his last six contests.
 Jefferson has caught a touchdown pass in both of his last two matchups and after the Rams game versus the Cardinals, they have a favorable schedule that includes the Seahawks, Vikings and Ravens.
 Jefferson has posted at least 40 receiving yards in each of his last six games.
-By the time Woods got hurt, he had already been targeted 16 times in the red zone along with Tyler Higbee and Cooper Kupp leads the league with 24 red zone targets.
+By the time Woods got hurt he had already been targeted 16 times in the red zone along with Tyler Higbee and Cooper Kupp leads the league with 24 red zone targets.
 Jefferson currently has 12 targets in the red zone and that is bound to grow as the Rams have clearly shown they’re not shy about throwing inside the 20-yard line.

-Russell Gage, WR ATL: Matt Ryan has zeroed in on Gage for the most part over the Falcons last five games.
+Russell Gage: Matt Ryan has zeroed in on Gage for the most part over the Falcons last five games.
 Cordarrelle Patterson is utilized in both the Falcons rushing and passing attack and Kyle Pitts has been held down.
 Gage has received a bigger percentage of targets than Pitts in the Falcons last three games.
 Gage has received at least 24 percent of the Falcons targets in four of his last five games.
 He’s caught 22 passes total in his last three games on 23 targets.
-Gage has produced 62 receiving yards or more in four of his last seven games.
+Gage has produced 62 receiving yards or more in 4 of his last 7 games.
 While he does have a couple of games during that stretch in which he produced zero points, Gage has been getting fed the targets receiving seven or more in three straight games and he just caught 11 passes for 130 yards against the Buccaneers.
 Opposing teams are clearly scheming to take Pitts out of the game and make the other receivers beat them.
 We haven’t seen Calvin Ridley take the field since week seven and we don’t know when he’ll return.
 While he’s out, Gage will continue being the prioritized or second prioritized receiving weapon in the Falcons passing game.

-Christian Kirk, WR ARI: If we look at Kirk’s target-share for the season, he’s the top dog among Cardinals options and yes, the Cardinals have been dealing with injuries, especially to Kyler Murray and DeAndre Hopkins, but with both back in the mix, the targets will become even more divided and Kirk could lose out on production.
+Christian Kirk: If we look at Kirk’s target-share for the season, he’s the top dog among Cardinals options and yes, the Cardinals have been dealing with injuries, especially to Kyler Murray and DeAndre Hopkins, but with both back in the mix, the targets will become even more divided and Kirk could lose out on production.
 Zach Ertz, A.J.
 Green and Rondale Moore are also on Kirk’s tail when it comes to target percentage.
-Kirk hasn’t caught a touchdown pass since Week 7 and he’s caught just three passes total in his last two games.
+Kirk hasn’t caught a touchdown pass since week seven and he’s caught just three passes total in his last two games.
 Kirk caught one pass in the Cardinals last matchup against the Rams and next week Hopkins will be even healthier unless he has a setback in practice and we saw Kirk out on the field for a season-low 60 percent of the snaps on Sunday losing out to Hopkins, Green and Ertz.